rtm/js-pick-notation/js-pick-notation.md

 When picking into arrays, the `newkey` is an integer index that says where in the array the value is to placed.

 The **default** is an expression which is used if the key is missing or the object is defective.
-The special syntax `:= default` is used to provide a function to provide a default rule.
+The special syntax `(=) default` is used to provide a function to provide a default rule.
+In addition, the equal sign may be prefixed by a colon may be used to force a default, even if the property is available in the object being picked from, as in `{a:=22}`.
+This syntax may be used to include new properties in the result of the pick, without worrying about whether the property exists in the object being picked from:

+    {a: 1, b: 2} . {a:=22, b}

 ### Advanced topic: nested picking and picker composition